 As part of obtaining reasonable assurance about whether District's Bond Fund financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations and contracts, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of non-compliance that is required to be reported under Government Auditing Standards.
-The non-compliance finding is described in the accompanying Schedule of findings and questioned costs as item #05-1.
+The results of our tests disclosed no instances of non-compliance that are required to be reported under Government Auditing Standards.